moonbit-community/yaml.mbt/README.mbt.md

 # YAML

-A comprehensive YAML parsing and stringifying library for MoonBit, supporting YAML 1.2.
+A simple YAML parsing and stringifying library for MoonBit, support a simplified YAML subset which can be convert to JSON.

 This library is ported from yaml-rust2.